If you’ve been using the Internet for more than a week you probably recognizes the following scenario…

 Of course setting up a junk email account won’t stop the junk mail that’s already coming to your primary email address from coming in the future, but it’ll prevent that address from landing on any new junk email lists.

-If you currently receive lots of junk, it might be worth your while to open TWO new accounts instead of one.
+If you already receive numerous junk emails every day it might be worth your while to open TWO new accounts instead of one.

 You can use the first new account as your junk email address and the second one as your new primary email address.
 Just be sure to let your friends and acquaintances know about the change so they can send their messages to the new address instead of the old one.

-And whatever you do, don’t forget and accidentally use your pristine new primary address to sign up for ANYTHING (again, my own tech newsletter excluded).
+From that point forward, whatever you do, don’t slip up and accidentally use your pristine new primary address to sign up for ANYTHING (again, my own Daily Tech Newsletter excluded).

-Unless you’ve been living on another planet for the last decade, you’re surely familiar with Gmail.
+Unless you’ve been living on another planet for the last decade, you’re surely familiar with all of these email services.

-While the email services listed above offer paid accounts offering advanced features, they also offer a basic email account for free.
+While the services listed above offer paid accounts offering advanced features, they also offer just a basic email account for free.

-Bottom line: While it’s impossible to keep ALL the junk out of your primary email inbox, using a “junk” email account for the freebies you sign up for can help a great deal.
+Bottom line: While it’s impossible to keep ALL the junk out of your primary email inbox, using a “junk” email account for the stuff you sign up for online can help a great deal.